vsummet/cms230notes/labs/lab-assembly-conditionals.md

 Try a few different initial assignments and verify that it works.

-**Practice**
+**Practice #3**

 Modify the multiplication program to write a program that performs integer division by repeated subtraction.
+Copy/Paste your program to Mimir.
 The output of your program should be the integer quotient.
 For example,

 ```
 12 / 3 should yield 4